tsthorne/tsthorne/README.md

 6. :cloud: AWS
 7. :computer: Linux

+And how could I forget!?

+8. :ninja: *GIT*

 Here's to learning new skills, which I'm hoping to verify by obtaining their respective Certifications.

 Cheers 🍻